 5. Establish clear policies

-Developing and enforcing clear security policies is critical to preventing insider threats.
+Establish rules for handling data and reporting insider threat incidents to ensure consistent security practices.
 These policies should cover data handling, acceptable technology use, and reporting procedures for security incidents.
 By having clear policies in place, employees understand expectations and boundaries.
 Regular reviews and updates are necessary to keep policies relevant and effective.
 Additionally, consistent enforcement ensures that the employees follow them.

 6. Monitor user behavior